Video shows thief used U-Haul truck to steal yellow trackless train from party rental in Broward

 “It took the police officer three hours to come.
 He told me that I can’t file a police report because I don’t have a serial number on the train,” Jackson said.

 Less than an hour after the story aired, the Miami Gardens Police Department responded to a home where a trackless train was parked.
 It appeared to be the one that was stolen from Tycoon Party Rentals.

-Officers were investigating.
+Officers arrived at the home, located on Northwest 165th Street, and had questions for the residents.

+Miami Gardens police told Local 10 News the people who live in the home agreed to give back the train, and Jackson took it, no questions asked.